 - 500 gram chicken/beef liver

 - 3 tablespoon sweet soy sauce (Indonesian: kecap manis)

-- 1 tablespoon thick tamarind juice (about 10 gram tamarind soaked in 1 tablespoon warm water, remove the seeds)
+- 1 tablespoon thick tamarind juice (10 gram tamarind pulp + 1 tablespoon warm water)

 - 1 teaspoon salt

-- Add coconut milk, sweet soy sauce, tomato sauce, palm sugar, tamarind juice and salt.
+- Make the sauce: Add coconut milk, sweet soy sauce, tamarind, ketchup, palm sugar, and salt.
 Mix well and bring to a boil.

 - Add liver: Return sautéed liver to the pan and mix well.
 Reduce the heat to a simmer and continue cooking for 10 minutes or until the sauce reduces and becomes thick.

 - Serve: Turn off the heat and transfer to a serving plate.
 Garnish with thinly sliced red chilies.
 Serve it immediately with steamed white rice.